2PP bioprinting - Creating the world's most accurate 3D bioprinter

 Given values may vary depending on the photoresin and structure geometry

-¹ 100 nm feature size control in all spatial directions
+¹ 100 nm feature size control in x/y direction, valid only for certain photopolymers

 ² e.g. for 10x magnification: 625 mm/s